nolanderc/kattis-client/README.md

 during competitions.

 By default the client will search for credentials with the name `open.kattis.com`.
-This behaviour can be overriden by changing the `default_hostname` property in either the global configuration file (`kattis-global.yml`), the solution's configuration file (`kattis.yml`) or with a command line flag.
+This behaviour can be overriden by changing the `KATTIS_HOST` environment variable or with a command line flag.

 ### Templates